tarantool/doc/doc/tooling/tcm/tcm_ui_overview.rst

 After logging in with the default password:

 #.
 Adjust the :ref:`password policy <tcm_access_control_password_policy>`
-    in accordance to the security requirements that apply in your organization.
+    in accordance with the security requirements that apply in your organization.
 #.
 Change the ``admin`` user's password on the :ref:`User settings <tcm_ui_user_settings>` page.

 To log out of |tcm|, click the user's name in the header and click **Log out**.